 But then the power valve was introduced to the two-stroke engine, and everything changed.

-Today, power valves exist in both mechanical and electrical formats.
-The exhaust produced from the engine controls the mechanical valves.
-Electrical valves come equipped with electrical controls that allow more control over the valve and more precise tuning.
+Today, several types of power valves exist, but mechanical and electrical are the majority.
+The engine’s speed controls the mechanical valves.
+Electrical valves come equipped with electrical controls that allow more control over the opening and more precise tuning.

-As I stated earlier, the power valve’s main function is to regulate the size of the exhaust port.
-This regulation in size will directly influence the size of the power band in the RPM range.
+The power valve’s primary function is to regulate the size of the exhaust port.
+This regulation in volume will directly influence the position of the power band in the RPM range.
 The most basic explanation is if the size of the exhaust port is smaller, the exiting airflow is restricted.
 This restriction will reduce the power potential of the engine.
 When the exhaust port is open, more air can flow, and the engine can make more power.

-Regardless of the type of the two stroke dirt bike engine, the power valve will close at low RPMs and open at high RPMs.
-The way it achieves this is via the valve’s Governor.
-The Governor overpowers the spring pressure keeping the flap closed and regulates the flap from closed to completely open, depending on engine speed and RPM.
+Regardless of the type of the two-stroke dirt bike engine, the power valve will close at low RPMs and open at high RPMs.
+The way it achieves this is via the valve’s governor.
+The governor overpowers the spring pressure keeping the flap closed and regulates the flap from closed to completely open, depending on engine speed and RPM.

-One of the significant advantages of having a power valve installed in a two-stroke engine is that it allows the engine to produce much more power throughout a broader range of RPMs.
-Even more, power valves can be manually adjusted to fine-tune the amount of power you receive at different rev levels.
+One of the significant advantages of having a power valve in a two-stroke engine is that it allows the engine to produce much more power throughout a broader RPM range.
+Even more, these valves can be manually adjusted to fine-tune the amount of response you receive at different RPM and throttle position.

-As I touched on earlier, the valve has its spring.
+As I mentioned earlier, the valve has its spring.
 That spring can be adjusted, either manually or electronically, to change its tension.
 That tension change will have different effects on how the power distributes across the rev range.

-As advancements develop in power valve construction, power valves as a whole seem to be getting more and more durable.
-With that being said, the two-stroke power valve is still susceptible to damage.
+With advancements in material and engineering, power valve systems seem to be getting more and more durable.
+The two-stroke power valve is still susceptible to damage.
 Therefore, it’s essential you know what some of the major causes are for power valve malfunction and damage.

 One of the leading causes of power valves failing is the lack of proper maintenance on the components.
-These parts are in direct contact with exhaust gases and build up carbon on a regular basis and thus need to be regularly cleaned.
-A good rule of thumb is to clean and readjust the power valve (if required) every seven to fifteen running hours.
+These parts are in direct contact with exhaust gases and build up carbon quickly, so you need to clean them regularly.
+A good rule of thumb is to clean and readjust the mechanism (if required) every seven to fifteen running hours.